IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 Cons

-- There’s no guarantee that an IVA will be agreed
+- There’s no guarantee that a Trust Deed will be agreed

-- An IVA will negatively affect a debtor’s credit score for six years
+- A Protected Trust Deed will negatively affect a debtor’s credit score for six years

-- Being in an IVA isn’t easy.
+- Being in a Protected Trust Deed isn’t easy.
 It does require very careful budgeting

-- An IVA isn’t always the right solution.
+- A Trust Deed isn’t always the right solution.
 Other debt management options are available and it’s important to seek professional advice to choose the right option for you

-- Details will be added to the insolvency register
+- Your details will be added to the insolvency register

-- A remortgage may attract higher interest rates and if no remortgage available then IVA may be extended for 12 months
+- A remortgage may attract higher interest rates and if no remortgage is available then the Trust Deed term may be extended

 - Expenditure can be restricted

-- Creditors do not need to approve the IVA.
-Debts not included in an IVA will remain outstanding
+- Creditors do not need to approve the Protected Trust Deed.

 What’s the difference between an IVA and a Scottish Trust Deed?

-Besides the obvious difference that Scottish trust deeds are available only in Scotland whilst IVAs apply to England, Wales and Northern Ireland, there are several other differences:
+Besides the obvious difference that Scottish Trust Deeds are available only in Scotland whilst an IVA is only available in England, Wales and Northern Ireland.
+There are several other differences:

 - An IVA requires unsecured debts of £5,000 held by two or more creditors.
 With a protected trust deed that debt threshold is also £5,000, and it can be owed to a single creditor.

-- IVAs and trust deeds both require approval from creditors, but those requirements vary.
+- An IVA and Trust Deeds both require approval from creditors, but those requirements vary.
 For an IVA to be accepted, creditors representing 75% of the total debt must approve it.

-- If you own a house or car the equity will be considered at the end of the IVA, however a Scottish Insolvency practitioner will usually consider the equity at the start of the solution.
+- If you own a house or car the equity will be considered at the end of the IVA, however, an Insolvency practitioner will usually consider the equity at the start of the solution.

 Find out more about the similarities and differences between Scottish trust deeds and IVAs.